isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Personal Information in Biomedical Research ( Download here)</p>
-<p><strong>Description:</strong> This Report discusses the ethical issues
+<p><strong>Description:</strong> This report addresses the ethical issues
-relating to the use of personal information in biomedical research and makes recommendations on the appropriate use of such information through the provision of proper safeguards.</p>
+surrounding the use of personal information in biomedical research and offers recommendations for its appropriate use, emphasizing the need for proper safeguards.</p>
 </td>
 </tr>
 <tr>